dab-aleksander/4th-devs/01_02_tool_use/README.md

 | `create_directory` | Create a directory (recursive) |
 | `file_info` | Get file/directory metadata |

-See `definitions.ts` for full schemas.
+See `TOOLS.md` for full schemas and examples.